 Stay Safe Long after the Storm

-Steps to Make Sure your House is Healthy after Hurricane FlorenceBy Jonathan Coulter, Advanced Energy and Sam Myers, Retrotec
+Steps to make sure your house is healthy after water damageBy Jonathan Coulter, Advanced Energy and Sam Myers, Retrotec

 Hurricane Florence brought record amounts of rainfall and devastating flooding across North Carolina, especially in the eastern part of the state.
 According to CNN measurements, some cities saw close to 3 feet of rain over four days, which is the highest rainfall total for any tropical system to hit the East Coast of the United States.